 - Home Price: $296,475 median home price; $1,034 median monthly rent

-- Crime Rate: Safer than 77% of North Carolina cities
+- Crime Rate: Safer than 81% of Charlotte neighborhoods

 One of the best neighborhoods in Charlotte for families is Ballantyne West!
 This popular area is great for families who are looking to settle down in spacious contemporary houses, modern apartments, and trendy townhouses outside of the city.
 The neighborhood is home to highly-rated schools like Ballantyne Elementary, Community House Middle School, and Ardrey Kell High School—so kids won’t have to go far for good education—and the premier Ballantyne Corporate Place, where parents can find opportunities with top companies like Cigna, ESPN, and Synchrony Financial.

 Things to Do in Ballantyne West

 Spend an afternoon at Hall Family Farm exploring the corn maze, going on a hayrack ride, or picking strawberries.
 Get a membership at Ballantyne Country Club to play golf, go swimming, use the fitness center, and more.
 Head over to Carolina Place to shop at stores like REI, JCPenney, and Barnes & Noble.
 Go fishing, take the kids to the playground, or enjoy a picnic at Elon Park.
 Get donuts for the family at Sweet Dough, where you can find flavors like Strawberries-n-Cream or Maple Bacon Long John.
 Order breakfast favorites like the Lumberjack Waffle or Peanut Butter Cup Waffle at Cast Iron Waffles.
 Expand your palate with Peruvian dishes like Shrimp Tostones and Fried Red Snapper at Pio Pio.
 Or try the Loaded Nachos or Margherita pizza at local Charlotte favorite Duckworth’s Grill & Taphouse.